-I just create a Collection for that session, and I add a Keyword to that photo identifying it as the ColorChecker Passport photo.
+I create a Collection for that session and add a Keyword to that photo identifying it as the ColorChecker Passport photo.
 A little time invested when I import photos pays off with a lot of time saved (and reduced frustration) later on when I need to go back to those photos.

 Organizing Lightroom Classic is More than Collections and Keywords

 While important, there’s a lot more information I want to have included in my photos so I can search for them.
 I don’t want to do a lot of manual effort, either.

 That’s why we have metadata presets and other tools that identify our photos, subject matter, locations, contact info and more information.
 I show you how to use all of that, and the power of automation, inside Where’s My Photo.